classroomtechtools/dottie/README.md

 Using identifier `dottie` use autocomplete to see which methods are available for object minipulation.
 Any parameter `obj` is the object which is the source.

-## API

-The file `export.gs` illustrates all of the methods that are available when used as an imported library.
-Autocomplete assists with this, too.

-Alternatively, use it as an inline library (copied and pasted into your project), and see the Dottie class in `interface.gs` for the API.

-If you use `.augment` this enables the "advanced" API where you have methods on `Object.prototype` and `Array.prototype`.

 ## Example

 Writing a Google Chat Bot using the card service using long-form jsons was a bit difficult.
 This is much more readable (and easier to edit) than writing out the object in long form: